Auto Accidents Involving Drugs & Alcohol

-Injuries or loss of a loved one at the hands of an intoxicated driver are particularly hard to bear, because they are unquestionably preventable and the result of someone else’s total disregard for the well-being of others.
-Driving while intoxicated is typically considered intentional misconduct, rather than negligence, meaning that punitive damages may be available in addition to compensatory damages.
-If you have been injured in an auto accident involving drugs or alcohol the Madison, Wisconsin auto injury lawyers of Boller & Vaughan LLC can help.
+Injuries or loss of a loved one at the hands of a driver intoxicated with either drugs or alcohol can be extremely hard to bear.
+Mainly because this type of accident is easily preventable and involves another person's complete and utter disregard for the health and well-being of others.
+If you have been injured in an auto accident which involves alcohol or drugs, please contact the Madison, Wisconsin auto injury lawyers of Boller & Vaughan by calling 608-807-0078.

-Employers may be held responsible if they knowingly require or allow an employee to drive drunk or under the influence of drugs while performing job duties.
+In certain cases, an employer may be held responsible.
+This is mainly if they have allowed an employee to drive drunk or under the influence of drugs while performing their assigned job duties.

-In most states, dram shop laws hold bar owners and those who serve alcohol responsible for over serving drunk patrons who cause accident.
-Wisconsin does not, if the intoxicated person was of legal drinking age.
-However, those who knowingly provided alcohol to a minor can be held liable.
+For many states, there are laws called dram shop laws which hold bar owners and people who serve alcohol responsible for continuing to serve any intoxicated patrons who may have caused an auto accident.
+Wisconsin does not, if the intoxicated person was at the legal drinking age.
+For those who provide alcohol to a minor knowingly, however, they can be held liable.

 The experienced legal team at Boller & Vaughan LLC provides an initial, free consultation for any type of Wisconsin car accident.
 If we agree to process your case, we work on a contingency fee basis.
 This means that we get paid for our services only if there is a monetary recovery of funds.
 In many auto accident cases, there are expiration dates known as a statute of limitation.
 Be sure to call 608-807-0078 right way to ensure that you are not waiving any rights to possible compensation.